plan-net/core4/docs/source/job.rst

 -   **design your applications with restartability in mind** There are multiple reasons why a job might fail, including only temporary failures (imagine a website you crawl being in maintenance).
-You can safe yourself a lot of hastle if the job itself knows about its state and can simply be restarted without being worried about data-loss or crashing dependencies.
+You can safe yourself a lot of hassle if the job itself knows about its state and can simply be restarted without being worried about data-loss or crashing dependencies.

 -   **create Data-Structures that are idempotent on multiple loads of the same data** you may find yourself in the position where you do not know whether a certain job has processed a particular set of data or not.
-It is elegant to just be able to enqueue that particular job that either only updates the data if changes are detected or simply updates allready present documents.
+It is elegant to just be able to enqueue that particular job that either only updates the data if changes are detected or simply updates already present documents.
 That way you do not have to worry about overwriting critical output.

 -   **implement continuity-checks if data is continuous** even if your jobs always run to perfection, some of your clients may not.
-If you have a continuous data stream (e.g. a daily reporting via excel) always check that data for completness.
+If you have a continuous data stream (e.g. a daily reporting via excel) always check that data for completeness.
 It is easier to let a job fail if expected data is not present than to try to retrospectively fix a processing-chain.

 -   **robustness before neatness** python offers some really nice features for writing clean and easy-to-understand code.
-An experienced programmer might feel tempted to implement the fastest, most effecient way for doing some kind of task.
+An experienced programmer might feel tempted to implement the fastest, most efficient way for doing some kind of task.
 However, speed alone should not always be the sole goal of software-design.
 Keep in mind that many more people might be reliant on working on and understanding your code, this even includes your future self.